haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 # If not objects then what

-If you what to minimise memory usage, the first thing you should do is avoid duplicating data.
+If you want to minimise memory usage, the first thing you should do is avoid duplicating data.

 All the data we want to access is already in the document.